twse/random-stuff/Readable Fonts/Transliteration.md

 URW Palladio IS (2003), by Ulrich Stiehl, is a font derived from URW Palladio designed for the IndoSkript Project of the Universities of Berlin and Halle in Germany.
 This font was created with request from [Harry Falk](http://userpage.fu-berlin.de/~falk/index.htm) and is included with the 2003 IndoSkript CD.

 URW Palladio KUL (2002) and URW Palladio M (2002), by Ulrich Stiehl, are fonts derived from URW Palladio and designed for use with Catholic University of Lublin, Poland.
 This font relocates capital Z acute to code 190 to comply with Adobe Standard Encoding.
 This font is designed for the German-Polish Friendship Fonts project.

-URW Palladio REE (2002), by Ulrich Stiehl, is a font using the Ronald E. Emmerick encoding used in GRETIL archive files by the University of Göttingen for Sanskrit documents.

-Washington Romanized Indic (2011), by Anshuman Pandey and originally created by Thomas Ridgeway, is a TeX program released under GPL 2.0 license to write Indic languages in Latin script.
-The font resembles the CSX encoding.

 Michael Witzel (Harvard University) modified the Original Garamond font in 1996 by naming it **Nina** and adding transliteration glyphs used for Malayalam, Pali, Prakrit, Classical/Vedic Sanskrit and Tamil.